nawabahmadreshi/documentation/pages/features/facebook-app-invites.md

     Branch.getInstance().handleDeepLink(url)

     // We're not sure how to init the Facebook SDK in Swift
-    // if you know, please make a pull request on this repo https://github.com/BranchMetrics/documentation/blob/master/recipes/facebook_appinvites.md
+    // if you know, please get in touch with us!

     return true
 }